whatsrupp/CV/README.md

 [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Blog](https://medium.com/@nickrupp95) | [LinkedIn](https://www.linkedin.com/in/nick-rupp-16663912a/)

-Enthusiastic mechanical engineering graduate with a strong academic track record, excelling in Design and Coding.
-I use practical coding and engineering skills to look at problems from a grounded technical perspective.
+I am an enthusiastic fullstack developer with a mechanical engineering background and a strong academic track record.
+I use practical coding and engineering skills to look at problems from a grounded technical and user-led perspective.
 I enjoy learning, responsibility and driven but fun work environments.

 ## Projects

 **Jelly** (July 2017 - Present)

-Having enjoyed working at IINU (now called Jelly), a small startup to 'Make chefs' lives easier', for the summer of 2017 as a front end developer.
+Having enjoyed working at IINU (now called Jelly), a small startup who 'Make chefs' lives easier', for the summer of 2017 as a front end developer.
 I stayed on during university working part time remotely to keep coding.
 After university, I took on a full time role as the lead developer with responsibilities such as:

 - Managing the company's AWS infrastructure
-- Working actively on a C# and then node based MongoDB backend
+- Maintaining a Nancy Based C# REST api
 - Talking to clients to keep the focus on user driven project development
 - Job interviews and hiring decisions
-- Helping the company plot the product roadmap
+- Helping the company plot a product roadmap
 - Optimizing Front End Performance with Webpack
-- Managing a continuous integration pipeline and an EC2 server.
+- Managing a continuous integration pipeline and an EC2 server
+- Containerising local development environments and minimising developer set up time
+- Writing a fully unit tested Graphql-Express node api.
 - Co-developing and architecting a clean, scalable front-end React app with a heavy focus on testing

-Today, chef's and their kitchens around London, from boutique to Michelin, are managing their dishes, ordering food and understanding if they're profitable quickly and without stress with the app!
+Today, chefs and their kitchens around London, from boutique to Michelin, are managing their dishes, ordering food and understanding if they're profitable quickly and without stress with the app!

 Tech Stack: React, GraphQL, Node, Mongodb, AWS Lambda, AWS EC2, NGINX.